Roth Conversions

 What This Means in Practical Terms

-A Roth conversion moves assets from a pre tax account to a Roth account, triggering income tax in the year of conversion in exchange for tax free treatment of future growth and withdrawals.
+A Roth conversion moves assets from a pre tax account to a Roth account, triggering income tax in the year of conversion in exchange for tax free treatment of future qualified growth and withdrawals.

 Summary